Javteshwar/Inkling-Personal/README.md

 **INKLING 2.0**

 This application is secure way for document sharing.
 The documents can be purchased from the store present in app.
 Admin can use the app to upload files.
-The link for the backend component built using JavaScript, NodeJS/ExpressJS is given below. https://github.com/Javteshwar/Inkling-Backend
+The link for the backend component built using JavaScript, NodeJS/ExpressJS is: https://github.com/Javteshwar/Inkling-Backend

 <img src="https://user-images.githubusercontent.com/54021119/126866453-83f2b1b1-994e-4c1c-aaba-3c1e951e43d1.png" height="555" width="270" alt="Login Page" align="left">